Keeping Stakeholders Happy without Compromising Progress

 Unhappy Stakeholders Cause Problems

-First, it’s important that you understand just how vital it is that your stakeholders are kept satisfied – an unhappy stakeholder can cause a wide range of problems.
+First, you must understand just how vital it is for your stakeholders to be kept satisfied – an unhappy stakeholder can cause many problems.
 These include:

 - Constant, unnecessary communication